 Background and Course Information:

-Please note: all course dates are tentative until approved by the Ontario Soccer Association.
 You must attend the course IN ITS ENTIRETY.
 If you are unable to attend the entire course, please do not apply.
 No exceptions will be made.

 We are always looking for MATURE Adults to become Referees, so please apply if you are interested.